How I built this website

 Before we move on, I'll share one more functionality that htmx helped me achieve: infinite scroll.

 With over 50 projects and growing, it would not be practical to load the entire project list - thumbnails and all - right when you first load the site.
 So I needed pagination, but clunky "Next Page" buttons just don't feel right when you're scrolling through videos.
-Instead, why not follow an infinite scroll patter, in which more projects are loaded whenever the user gets to the bottom of the page, to enable continuous scrolling without full-page reloads.

 This was another task well-suited for htmx, along with its partner-in-crime, Jinja2—the templating engine I used to stitch together my HTML components.
 Implementing an infinite scroll started with my project-list